-If a measure is introduced, then we will monitor its effect using data from logbooks and survey methods (Appendix 6) to see if it is working.
+If a measure is introduced, then we will monitor its effect using data from logbooks and survey methods (Appendix 4) to see if it is working.
 Depending on the problem that is being addressed, it may take time to know how well it is working, but we will design the monitoring to establish this as quickly as possible.
 In some cases we may try two or more management approaches in different places or at different times so we can compare them and then adopt the best option.

-As a minimum all management measures will be reviewed by AIGCFD and the IFAC every six months to ensure they are still relevant and necessary.
+As a minimum, all management measures will be reviewed by AIGCFD and representatives of the fishing community every six months to ensure they are still relevant and necessary.